snowpity/Board-Memorandum-of-Understanding/Director Memorandum of Understanding.md

 - I will stay informed about what’s going on with Snowpity, Inc.
 - I will ask questions and request information
 - I will participate in and take responsibility for making decisions on issues, policies, and other matters
+- I will take responsibility for all decisions I make while serving on the Board of Directors
 - I will work in good faith with staff and other Directors as partners toward achievement of our goals
 - I will regularly review the financial position of Snowpity, Inc., and remain engaged when it is time to adopt a budget
 - I will read any required documents before board meetings so that I can make informed decisions
 - If I volunteer for events held by the organization (such as Mare Fair), I will:
     - Do my best to represent the organization when interacting with other volunteers
     - Respect the chain of command and remember that I am just a volunteer and not use my position as a Director to influence others
 - Every time I begin a term as a Director, I will renew my commitment to this Memorandum of Understanding by submitting a signed copy to the Secretary and Chairpony of the Board